What is LPG | Liquified Petroleum Gas | What is LPG Gas – LP Gas

 LPG in Gas Applications

-LPG (liquefied petroleum gas) is used in your home, including LPG in gas cooking, heating, hot water, Autogas, aerosol propellant, air conditioning refrigerant and back-up generator applications.
-When used in your home it is typically supplied in 45kg LPG gas bottles.
+Liquefied petroleum gas – LPG is used in your home, including LPG in gas cooking, heating, hot water, Autogas, aerosol propellant, air conditioning refrigerant and back-up generator applications.

 LPG – Liquid Petroleum Gas – has hundreds, if not thousands, of uses including LPG in gas hot air balloons

-It is used in leisure time activities including caravans, boats, recreational vehicles and camping.
+LP gas is used in leisure time activities including caravans, boats, recreational vehicles and camping.

-Business and industry use LPG – LPG gas – for a multitude of processes including LPG in gas steam boilers, kilns, ovens and LPG in gas forklifts.
+Business and industry use LPG – LPG gas – for a multitude of processes including LPG in gas steam boilers, kilns, ovens and LPG in gas forklifts. (image is gas fired boiler)

-It is also employed as gas propellants, refrigerants, vehicle fuel and petrochemical feedstock.
+Liquefied petroleum gas – LPG is also employed as gas propellants, refrigerants, vehicle fuel and petrochemical feedstock.

 Crop and produce drying, heating greenhouses, hot water for dairies, irrigation pumps and LPG in gas heating animal enclosures are just some of the agricultural applications.

-LPG fuel for transport is also a big user as Autogas.
 Autogas can be either propane or propane mixed with butane to fuel various vehicle types.

 There are also many, many more applications, including LPG in gas power generation and the hospitality industry.